 Producers should not be paid based on everyone getting equal pay without considering the occupation or trade required to create the money, value, energy, wealth, capital and power.
 In most cases Producers should not be paid based on time units.
 Pay based on time units should be made only if time is the statistical measure of the production.
 An Example of time units would be security guard positions, policing, fire protection and defense.
 Very few Producers should be paid solely on a time bases.
 They should be paid as much as possible based on production units or sub-product units.
 The measure of the individual production is a statistical measure defined in production units.
 So that production does not slow down its moves, it is not uncommon when an enterprise turns to banks for loans for its operations.
 It is not uncommon when banks ask for large interest rates thereby harming the enterprise.
 Therefore, there are financial institutions such as https://temirbank.kz which provides a huge range of services.

 Sports teams are very good examples of keeping statistics on the production of each team member.
 Pay should be made totally based on the production measured through statistics.
 Pay should be made after the production has been completed.
 There could be a base pay or no base pay.
 This would be determined by the producing individuals in the Group.
 More pay would be allocated based on the percentage of production and ability requirements of each player or Producer.
 The pay would be based on production.
 Individual production levels would be correlated with the whole final product created by the Group.
 If the Producer created 2 percent of the final product, 2 percent of the pay correlated with the market value of the occupation or trade of the worker would be the correct pay to the Producer.
 Each producer would theoretically produce a different percentage of the final product.
 While using the production percentage to calculate pay, one could correlate the production percentage and occupation value to get the correct pay for each Producer.
 Each Producer would receive the percentage in pay that he produced during the production of the final product.
-The income received after marketing the final product would be paid out in relation to the production percentage put forth by the Producer.
+The income received after getting the help from a marketing seo agency, the final product would be paid out in relation to the production percentage put forth by the Producer.
 This would be done after all other expenses of operation were taken into account